will-ku/take-home-exercise/README.md

 # Full-Stack Engineering Take-Home Exercise

+👋 Hello from Berry Street!

+Thanks for taking the time to work on our coding exercise.
+We've designed this to be an engaging way for you to show us how you think about building products that make a difference.
+Don't worry too much about getting everything perfect - we're more interested in seeing your approach and thought process.

 **Time Expectation:** While we suggest spending 3-4 hours on core requirements, feel free to invest more time if you're excited about additional features or improvements that showcase your product thinking.
+We appreciate your enthusiasm, but also value your time - so no pressure to go overboard!

 ## Overview